Codecademy/docs/content/ruby/concepts/conditionals/conditionals.md

   - "learn-rails"
 ---

 Conditionals control the flow of execution of your program based on conditions that you define.
-Conditionals are the decision making statements in your program.
+Conditionals are the decision-making statements in your program.

 ## If Statements